Anna Sale: Who knows about your student loan debt?

 Sharif is a chemical engineer, and he makes just over six figures.
 He’s married, raising a family...

-S: I have two beautiful kids, a three year-old daughter and a 1 1/2 year-old son.
+S: I have two beautiful kids, a three-year-old daughter and a one and a half year-old son.

 He was born in Bangladesh and moved to the U.S. when he was 13.
 He took out loans to put himself through college.
 He thought it was just what you do in America.